Microsoft-HLS-US/Terms-Application/README.md

 ## Important
 Please be advised that this is a demo application meant to showcase the capabilities of the Power Platform.
 It should not be considered feature complete, error-free or meant to be used as a production-ready application.

-Please carefully read the license terms under which this solution is made available for download.
+Before downloading, please carefully read the license terms under which this solution is made available for use.

 ## Installation